 I mentioned in an earlier post that my daughter Claire took black & white photos during our western trip on my old film camera that she calls “the classic.”
 We just had that film processed (since Claire doesn’t have access to the dark room at school during the summer) and I thought I’d post a couple of her shots for all to see.

-The shot at the left was taken in the church yard of the 1760 mission church in Las Trampas, on the High Road to Taos.
+The shot above was taken in the church yard of the 1760 mission church in Las Trampas, on the High Road to Taos.
 Claire said this was her favorite of about 140 shots she took during the trip.
-As always with photos in this blog, just click on the photo to see a full-size view.

 The second photo I’ve posted is from Acoma, where Claire took two full rolls of film.
 She loved the mission church at Acoma, so I’ve posted a shot she took of the bell tower early in our tour of the site.
 There are so many great opportunities for photos at Acoma — the buildings and landscape are so evocative both individually and together.
 In the photo at right, I liked the interplay of the clouds, stone, and metal of the bell.